paddy-seismic/retreat/README.md

 * **Figure output path** - full path to where to store output figures and plots. (default is: *retreat/output/*).
 The next 4 boxes are the **filenames** for the different output figures: *MainTimeline*, *fkpolar*, *arrayresp*, and *map* (in order).
 Note that if the **Save Figures** checkbox is selected (see above) then these names will be appended by a unique string based on the timestamp.

 * **Log file path** - full path to where to store the logfile.
 The accompanying box specifies the log file **filename**.

+* **Save data** - checkbox to select whether raw data from each update of the array processing is saved to disk.
+If checked then on each update an ASCII text file is written containing 3 columns: 1) *time* (in matplotlib date format - see [here](https://matplotlib.org/api/dates_api.html#matplotlib-date-format)), 2) *backazimuth* (in degrees) and 3) *slowness* (in  s/km)).
+The name of the output text files is specified by the **filename**, appended by a unique string based on the network and timestamp.
+Note that the files are saved in the same directory as specified by **Figure output path**.

 ### Default values